exercism/v3/languages/python/exercises/concept/black-jack/.docs/instructions.md

-In this exercise, you need to implement some rules from [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
+In this exercise, you need to implement some rules from [Blackjack][blackjack]

 You have some rules to implement for judging result of game.